 Alan had been hit by a car and left stranded and wounded by a busy roadside in the Arab town of Qalansuwa in late May 2019.
 The police called Lucy who found out that Alan had already been there for a few hours.
 He had lost a fair amount of blood and was bleeding from his nose, he also had various cuts on his body as well as above his eye and he was dehydrated.
 Thanks to Lucy's loving care, he's now healing and settling nicely in the sanctuary.

-Taylor was rescued by Lucy in early April 2019, along with Valerie, who we believe is his mother.
-They were both being viciously beaten and Lucy was called to rescue them - they were rescued right before a bad storm hit and are now safe and warm at Lucy's sanctuary.
-Both have scars and injuries, showing what a hard life they must have endured before their rescue.
+Taylor was rescued by Lucy in early April 2019, along with Valerie, who we believe was his mother (Valerie sadly passed away at the sanctuary in June 2020 after suffering from a tumour).
+They were both being viciously beaten and Lucy was called to rescue them, They were rescued right before a bad storm hit.
+Taylor has scars and injuries, showing what a hard life he must have endured before his rescue.

 Zachariah was found in the Golan Heights area of Israel in April 2017.
 We know nothing about his history and for all we know he could even have somehow made his way across the border from Syria.
 He had both eyes gouged out in an act of unspeakable cruelty and has what look like old stab wounds on either side of his neck.
 It has taken months and months of patience and care, as, understandably, he was terrified of people at first.
 But now he enjoys cuddles from Lucy - a massive step forward!